jonataslaw/getx/README.md

 Get.to(NextScreen());
 ```

-Navigate to new screen with name:
+Navigate to new screen with name.
+See more details on named routes [here](./documentation/en_US/route_management.md#navigation-with-named-routes)

 ```dart